Mid-century Danish furniture, for a Scandinavian atmosphere

-At the beginning of the century, manufacturers invented new Danish furniture production processes thanks to the advent of mass-production industries.
+At the beginning of the century, manufacturers invented new Danish furniture for interior design production processes thanks to the advent of mass-production industries.

 Danish manufacturer Fritz Hansen was one brand that contributed to expanding the renown of Danish furniture across the world.

 Fritz Hansen was originally a cabinet maker that specialised in turning wood and manufacturing wood or metal frames for padded armchairs.

 In 1915, one of the Hansen sons introduced the company to a new wood-bending technique.
 This new method greatly facilitated the production of Danish furniture for interior design.

 Fritz Hansen was able to subtly reproduce this process, which was perfected by Austrian company Thonet; note that the intellectual property rights to this concept were hotly contested.